JCarter19999/PEMSF_Project/README.md

 4. Ensure all files are in the same directory prior to running the script.
 5. Run code.

-        # Files to run our PEMS-DF Traffic Classifer Model:
+        # Files to run our PEMS-SF Traffic Classifer Model:
             1. PEMS-SF_model.ipynb
             2. PEMS_train.txt
             3. PEMS_trainlabels.txt